Recognizing and addressing the needs of students in both the online and on-site learning environment

 What will be covered?

-Visit the InclusiveCEU SharePoint [login required] for the four sessions conducted live in the Winter term of the academic year 2021/2022.
+Visit the Office of Inclusion, Diversity, and Equality SharePoint [login required] for the four sessions conducted live in the Winter term of the academic year 2021/2022.

 Whom to Contact for Support

-CEU Center for Teaching and Learning at email@example.com for pedagogy-related issues of online teaching and learning.
+CEU Yehuda Elkana Center for Teaching, Learning, and Higher Education Research at firstname.lastname@example.org for pedagogy-related issues of online teaching and learning.

-CEU Disability Services Officer (Natalia Nagyne Nyikes) at firstname.lastname@example.org for accessibility issues for students with disabilities.
+CEU Disability Rights Officer (Natalia Nagyne Nyikes) at email@example.com for accessibility issues for students with disabilities.

 CEU IT Support Helpdesk at firstname.lastname@example.org for issues related to digital accessibility.